basecore/Komoot-2-GPX/README.md

 2. Click the blue **"📱 Install App on Device"** button (or use the browser menu to "Add to Home Screen").
 3. Open your official Komoot app and find a public tour.
 4. Tap "Share" -> "More Apps..." and select **Komoot 2 GPX**.
-5. The app opens, auto-pastes the link, and triggers the GPX download instantly.
+5. The app opens, auto-pastes the link, and compiles the route.
+6. Check the map and download the normal or reversed file!

 ### Option B: The Manual Workflow (Any Device)
 1. Open the Komoot App or Website.
 2. Navigate to a **public** tour or smarttour collection.
 3. Use the "Share" function to copy the tour link to your clipboard (e.g., `https://www.komoot.de/tour/123456789`).
 4. Open the **[Komoot-2-GPX App](https://basecore.github.io/Komoot-2-GPX/)**.
-5. Paste the link and click "Preview & Download GPX".
+5. Paste the link and click "Compile & Preview".
+6. Check the metadata, invert the route if needed, and hit download.

 ---